codecallogic/fabworkflows/README.md

 # Getting Started

 To set up the project locally follow these steps.
+Please note that these steps are for the client side of the project.
+For server side guide and set up please visit <a href="https://github.com/codecallogic/fabworkflows-api.git">Fabworkflow API</a>.
+Server installation is required to run the software.

 ## Prerequisites